OverZealous/cdnizer/README.md

 If you'd like to support this and other OverZealous Creations (Phil DeJarnett) projects, [donate via Gittip][gittip-url]!

 [![Support via Gittip][gittip-image]][gittip-url]

+You can learn a little more about me and some of the [work I do for open source projects in an article at CDNify.](https://cdnify.com/blog/overzealous-creations/)

 ## License